behreajj/CamZup/README.md

 ### Color

 I am not a color scientist, nor do I pretend to be.
 Color is not the central focus of this library and I'm not interested in debating the "correct" way to mix it.
 Do not use this library for advanced or photorealistic color work.
-However, vanilla Processing's approach to color can't not be addressed, so I've tried to introduce enough to allow users to get the job done.
+However, vanilla Processing's approach to color can't not be addressed, so I've tried to introduce enough to allow users to get the job done, namely an RGBA `Color` and `Gradient` class.

 #### Palettes

-A `Gradient` class allows you to create color ramps.
+The `Gradient` class allows you to create color ramps.
 This includes the following:

 ![Palette Diagram](data/paletteDiagram.png)